 - Sesame seeds: Delicious fried, to top salads and savoury dishes with, or make your own gomashio.

-- Flaxseed: Flaxseeds (also known as linseeds) are rich in omega 3 fats, these fats are important for healthy eyes, heart and brain.
+- Flaxseed: Flaxseeds (also known as linseeds) are rich in omega-3 fats, these fats are important for healthy eyes, heart and brain.
 Flaxseeds are best consumed freshly ground as they are not digested when eaten whole.
-Once ground flaxseeds should be used quickly or kept refrigerated.
-Flaxseeds can be added to cereals, smoothies, pancakes and baked foods.
+Once ground, flaxseeds should be used quickly or kept refrigerated.
+Flaxseeds can be added to cereals, smoothies, pancakes and used in baking.

 - Chia seeds: Highly nutritious and great to add to breakfast cereals, smoothies or even make your own breakfast pudding.